mollywilliams/grace-notes.github.io/_topics/adam.md

 ---
 title: Adam
 layout: lesson
+description: "It is fitting that we start with Adam, because Adam was the first head of the human race.
+By looking at Adam's life we can discover the beginnings of our problems... and solutions. "
+date: "01/01/2013"
 ---

-**Adam 5**

-Adam

 **Adam and Life’s Problems and Solutions**

-by Pastor Mark Perkins, Front Range Bible Church, Denver, Colorado
+*by Pastor Mark Perkins, Front Range Bible Church, Denver, Colorado*

 It is fitting that we start with Adam, because Adam was the first head of the human race.
 By looking at Adam’s life we can discover the